isabella232/single-cell/rfcs/xxxx-architecture-roadmap/text.md

 Explorer components:
 1. Frontend React app implementing the UI.
+1. A Cloudfront distribution.
-1. A load balancer listening at api.cellxgene.cziscience.com/cellxgene/
+1. A load balancer listening at receiving origin requests from Cloudfront.
 1. A target group of EC2 instances handling requests from the load balancer.
 1. An S3 bucket that holds datasets serialized in a TileDB format we call "cxg" as well as serialized user annotations.
 1. An Aurora DB that maps (user, dataset) -> serialized user annotations.